OpenFn/gen/CONTRIBUTING.md

 ## Code Style

+--TODO--

 Code should be formated with black

-I've removed the old pre-commit hook (the idea of changing code invisibly, before a commit, terrifes me utterly)

 I need to: